mburridge/wceu-workshop/__workshop_notes__/Section 3.md

 } );
 ```

 Finally for this stage, let's style the FAQs in the block to look the same as the shortcode version.
-Add this to `style,scss`:
+Add this to `style.scss`:

 ```css
 .wp-block-create-block-wceu-faq-block {